Cancer Screening

 Why does that matter?

 Choosing the right type of test is very important to interpreting the results.
-Using a screening test on a sick dog could result in false positive that leads to unnecessary/inappropriate treatments or end-of-life decisions.
+Using a screening test on a sick dog or cat could result in false positive that leads to unnecessary/inappropriate treatments or end-of-life decisions.

-Conversely, using a diagnostic test on an otherwise healthy dog could result in a false negative that doesn’t give you the proper understanding of the disease status which could be an early cancer developing or other disease.
+Conversely, using a diagnostic test on an otherwise healthy pet could result in a false negative that doesn’t give you the proper understanding of the disease status which could be an early cancer developing or other disease.
 Missing that early window of detection may limit your options for management down the road.

 Choosing a screening test